 While the final weeks of the Raiders’ inaugural season in Las Vegas has come to an abrupt end, tight end Darren Waller is playing to put his name in the team’s record books.

 Waller enters the season finale in reach of setting the franchise single-season reception record.
 Waller, who was just named to the 2021 Pro Bowl, has recorded 98 receptions.
-Not only has he surpassed more receptions in a single-season than any tight end in Raiders history, but he’s just seven catches away from breaking Tim Brown’s record of 104 receptions set in 1997.
+Not only has he surpassed more receptions in a single-season than any tight end in Raiders history, but he’s just seven catches shy from breaking Tim Brown’s record of 104 receptions set in 1997.

 “He’s (Darren Waller) a great player and he’s played such a major role in so many different positions,” coach Jon Gruden told reporters after the Week 16 game against the Dolphins.
 “He’s one of the best players I’ve ever seen play football.

 While needing seven grabs to take the top spot as the Raiders’ single-season reception leader, Waller is averaging 6.5 catches per game this season.
-He’s hauled in seven or more balls six times this season and has accomplished this feat in three of the last four contests.
+He’s hauled in seven or more balls six times this year and has accomplished this feat in three of the last four contests.

 Facing a familiar AFC West foe in the Denver Broncos, Waller has already seen them once this season.
 Dating back to Week 10, the Broncos held Waller to three receptions for 37 yards.